Almond and Basil Pesto

-This Almond and Basil Pesto, with sweet almonds, aromatic basil, tangy garlic and lemon whirled into a dairy or non-dairy cheesy pesto has become my favorite pesto.
+An Almond and Garden Fresh Basil Pesto, with sweet almonds, aromatic basil, and lemon whirled into a fresh pesto for summer or winter meals.

 Almond Basil Pesto